crescentheaded/crescentheaded/README.md

 ## — ok, so what are you doing exactly?
 lately I’ve been learning to **develop *software* using [swift](https://www.swift.org/about/) programming language**

-even though i got no fear of machines and **mathematics in the background**, this is only the beginning of my creational journey!
+in the past lives i had some luck to interact with compooters and mathematics, but anyway this is only the beginning of my creational journey!

 i really enjoy coding on swift though. convenient and precise language. also it feels like i will eventually end up somewhere about **ux** and **accessibility**